Tulip Biosciences

 Study shows mucus contains molecules that block Salmonella infection

-Antibiotics damage the gut’s mucus barrier in mice, causing microbes to contact epithelial cells, trigger inflammation, and suggesting that restoring mucus might help mitigate gut injury.
+Antibiotics damage the gut’s mucus barrier in mice, leading to microbes contacting epithelial cells and triggering inflammation.
+This suggests that understanding mucus biology and exploring biomaterials for restoring mucus might help mitigate gut injury.

 Drug discovery news